Using Pressure Sensors to Improve Unmanned Aerial Vehicle (UAV) Speed and Altitude

 Image Credit: Superior Sensor Technology

-UAV Roll, Pitch and Yaw.
+UAV Roll, Pitch and Yaw

 Figure 1.
 UAV Roll, Pitch and Yaw.
 Image Credit: Superior Sensor Technology

-The Role of Pressure Sensors in IMUs
+The Role of Differential Pressure Sensors in IMUs

 Barometer